 Food and Groceries

-If you've chosen to live on campus, you'll be able to choose from set meal plan options at the dining hall, which is included in the cost of residence or opt for self-catering instead.
-Most institutions cater to specific dietary needs, but it is best to confirm this beforehand with your chosen university or college.
+If you've chosen to live on campus, you can choose from set meal plan options at the dining hall, which is often included in the cost of residence, or opt for self-catering instead.
+Most institutions cater to specific dietary needs, but confirming this beforehand with your chosen university or college is best.
 In addition, there are usually a variety of grocers and supermarkets nearby with a vast selection of international food items.

 For those who enjoy eating out or hanging out, you'll find various coffee shops and restaurants on and around campus, all tailored to a student's budget.
 Below are a few examples of some of the discounts students in Canada can get:

 |Student Restaurant Discounts|